 Learning Fellows are sponsored by Northeastern Illinois University (NEIU) and PNAP.
-Each of the Learning Fellows receives a monetary award, as well as academic support from PNAP; they are current students at NEIU who will help to create events on campus, around the city of Chicago, and at Stateville Prison over the next two years.
+Each of the Learning Fellows receives a monetary award, as well as academic support from PNAP; they are current students at NEIU who will help to create events on campus, around the city of Chicago, and at Stateville during the fellowship period.
 These events will highlight the importance of education as a human right for all, while providing multiple constituencies the opportunity for dialogue around education in prison, prison abolition, alternatives to prison, and related topics.

 FIFTH COHORT, APPOINTED JANUARY 2023